Root Data Entity

 Purpose of Metadata Document

-To ensure a base-line interoperability between RO-Crates, and for an RO-Crate to be considered a Valid RO-Crate, a minimum set of metadata is required for the Root Data Entity.
+To ensure a base-line interoperability between RO-Crates, a minimum set of metadata is required for the Root Data Entity.
 As stated earlier the RO-Crate Metadata Document is not an exhaustive manifest or inventory, that is, it does not necessarily list or describe all files in the package.
 For this reason, there are no minimum metadata requirements in terms of describing Data Entities (files and folders) other than the Root Data Entity.
-Extensions of RO-Crate dealing with specific types of dataset may put further constraints or requirements of metadata beyond the Root Data Entity (see the appendix Extending RO-Crate).
+Extensions of RO-Crate dealing with specific types of dataset may apply further constraints or requirements of metadata beyond the Root Data Entity (see the appendix Extending RO-Crate).

 The RO-Crate Metadata Descriptor MAY contain information such as licensing for the RO-Crate Metadata Document if metadata is licensed separately from the crate’s Data entities.

-The section below outlines the properties that the Root Data Entity MUST have to be minimally valid.
+The section below outlines the properties that the Root Data Entity MUST have.

 Direct properties of the Root Data Entity